 - Capital punishment.

 - Social justice and human rights.

 - Religious freedom.

 - Global concerns.

 - Use and abuse of animals.

 How will I be assessed?

+There are 2 written examinations, both are 1hr 45 minutes and count for 50% of the final grade.
 Component 1: The study of religious beliefs, teachings and practices: